 Ten agonizing days had passed since Elizabeth Shoaf inexplicably vanished from her driveway in Kershaw County, South Carolina, and police were desperate for a break in the case.

-David Thomley, former chief investigator for the sheriff’s office, tells A&E Real Crime he dreaded that the missing teen would never be found alive.
+David Thomley, former chief investigator for the sheriff’s office, tells A&E True Crime he dreaded that the missing teen would never be found alive.

 But a text—from Shoaf herself—provided hope and a possible location for her whereabouts.